Adillwma/QuantumHarmonics/README.md

 <img src="Images/outpuit.png" width=600>

-*The left hand plots show the first 9 simulated wavefucntions, $\psi$, for the hydrogen atom with $l = 0$, to the right hand side are the corresponding probability densities, $\psi^2$.
+*The left hand plots show the first 9 simulated wavefucntions,* $\psi$*, for the hydrogen atom with* $l = 0$*, to the right hand side are the corresponding probability densities,* $\psi^2$*.
 Pay attention to the y-axis scale for each graph as they are not the same.
 We know that the integral of the probability density over all space is equal to one, so they all have the same area beneath the curve, however this is spread over a greater region as $n$ increases causing the maximum amplitude to decrease*

 </div>